 20 February 2018

 Alan grew up in the 70s and 80s, making things from Meccano, dismantling various items around the house, and experimenting with electronics.
 He built a variety of circuits, from audio amplifiers to computer add-ons.
+He also enjoyed exploring musical ideas, starting with a reed organ, guitar, tape recorder, and a modified record player (used as an amplifier).

 In the early 80s, a programmable scientific calculator started his interest in programming, which continued with the Apple II and BBC Micro at high school.
+For music, he started using Yamaha keyboards, with home-made effects circuits.

 Having used both Macs and PCs since the 1980s, Alan worked for 20 years developing hardware and software to control industrial equipment, such as printers and label applicators.
 Some of his earlier designs can still be seen at whitenoise.me.uk.